 Location: Fred Hutch Campus, Weintraub Bldg., Rm.
 B1-072/074

-Instructors: Nina Salama (Fred Hutch/UW Microbiology Affiliate), Rich Gardner (UW Pharmacology Department)
+Instructors: Nina Salama, PhD (Fred Hutch/UW Microbiology Affiliate), Rich Gardner, PhD (UW Associate Professor, Pharmacology)

 Please check the UW Time Schedule regularly for course availability and updates.